When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Navigate the growth journey of your toddler with a comprehensive guide to understanding and using toddler weight charts.

-Toddlers come in all sorts of shapes and sizes, so it can be difficult to know if your child is following a healthy path when it comes to their height and weight.
+Toddlers come in all shapes and sizes, which makes it tricky to know if your little one is following a healthy path regarding their height and weight.

-If your child looks bigger or smaller than others of the same age it can be easy to worry that something’s wrong.
-For us, our super-sized oldest son and super-under-sized youngest son caused many worries.
-If we had known then what we now know about toddler growth charts, and height and weight percentiles, we’d have worried a lot less.
+If your child looks bigger or smaller than others at the playground, it is easy to worry that something is wrong.
+We have been there; our oldest was a giant compared to peers, while our youngest barely stayed on the chart.
+If we knew then what we know now about toddler growth charts and percentiles, we would have saved ourselves a lot of stress.

-We’ll save you some of the sleepless nights and needless doctor office visits we went through.
-Here’s our parent-to-parent guide to toddler growth, the charts, and when you should take them to the doctor.
+We want to save you from those sleepless nights.
+Here is our parent-to-parent guide to toddler growth, decoding the charts, and knowing when to call the doctor.

 Key Takeaways

-• Toddlers grow at different rates, so comparing your child to others may cause unnecessary worry.
+• Toddlers grow at unique rates, so comparing your child to peers often causes unnecessary anxiety.

 How Your Child Grows

-The average, full-term baby will roughly double their weight in the first four months.
-After that, growth slows, but only by a little.
-By the end of the first year, your child’s height and weight will be around three times their birth weight and length.
+The average, full-term baby will roughly double their birth weight in the first four months.
+After that sprint, growth slows down slightly.
+By the first birthday, a baby’s weight usually triples, and their length increases by about 50 percent.

-During the second year, growth slows and the average toddler will gain about 8 pounds and 4 or 5 inches.
-In the third year, they are down to around 4 pounds and 2 or 3 inches over 12 months, and in the fourth year.
+During the second year, the pace settles into a steady jog.
+The average toddler gains about 8 pounds and grows 4 to 5 inches.
+In the third year, growth tapers further to around 4 pounds and 2 to 3 inches over 12 months.

 Toddler Growth Chart